- How the SBA’s New MARC Program Helps U.S. Manufacturers - October 4, 2025

 Have a Question?

-Ask your question below and one of our Advisors will answer.
+Ask your question below.
+One of our professional members will answer.

-A seller’s note receivable is an alternative form of business capital.
+A seller’s note receivable is an alternative form of business capital. Â

 This type of debt financing is often used in small business acquisitions, where the seller agrees to accept a portion of the purchase price in a series of deferred payments.
 This occurs when the business buyer does not have sufficient cash to cover the entire purchase price.